 - Print out your personas, tack them to the wall beside your desk.

 - Define campaigns by who they’re targeted at.
-Robin, for example, would create marketing folders categorised by the name of her different personas.
 Any landing pages, articles, blog posts, SEO research or whatever else will be separated by persona.

 - Orientate all campaigns to specifically target the needs and challenges of specific personas

-Creating personas for marketing is an essential stage in any marketing activity, and should form the basis of all your campaigns and long term strategy.
-To get started on creating your very own Robin, talk to us today!
+Creating marketing personas is an essential stage in any marketing activity, and should form the basis of all your campaigns and long term strategy.
+To get started on creating your very own Robin, download our free customer persona template here.
+And, if you want any help with your personas, talk to us today.